Information outlining how the RCP is run.

 Council meets six times a year, and develops RCP policy in relation to professional and clinical matters.
 It gives authority to RCP statements and publications and elections to the fellowship and membership as well as of RCP officers.

 Council also considers and acts on current issues affecting professional practice and standards.
-Its membership totals 42 and includes the senior officers, directly-elected fellows, and other representatives of those involved in the RCP's work.
+Its membership totals 42 and includes the senior officers, directly-elected councillors, and other representatives of those involved in the RCP's work.

 There are two boards responsible to Council: